USCGC Northland (WPG-49)

 USCGC Northland (WPG-49) was a United States Coast Guard cruising class of gunboat especially designed for Arctic operations in commission from 1927 to 1938 and from 1939 to 1946.
 She served during World War II.
 She was the last cruising cutter built for the Coast Guard equipped with a sailing rig.

-After her U.S. Coast Guard career ended, the ship entered Israel service, including duty as the flagship of the Israeli Navy with the name INS Eilat.
+After her U.S. Coast Guard career ended, the ship served as a refugee ship collecting holocaust survivors in Europe with a goal of breaching the blockade to British-Mandated Palestine.
+After Israel was recognized as a state, she served as the flagship of the Israeli Navy with the name INS Eilat.

 Design

 Northland was designed to be a replacement for the Arctic cutter Bear and was built at Newport News Shipbuilding and Drydock Corporation, Newport News, Virginia, launched on 5 February 1927 and commissioned on 7 May 1927.
 She was 216.6 ft long, had a maximum displacement of 2,150 tons, and had diesel-electric propulsion driving a single four-blade screw.
 She was originally fitted with auxiliary sails using yards, but they were removed and her tall masts were trimmed in 1936.
 She was structurally reinforced to withstand hull pressures of 100 psi and lined with cork for warmth.
 One feature used in the construction was the welding of the hull rather than riveting; this was done for strength and was not a common practice in 1926.